Debian Linux 5.0 (Lenny) on the Dell Inspiron 8600 (I8600)

 A month later (January 2009) the new Lenny system is usable, but not before much manual configuration to customize it to what I was used to in the old Etch system.

 The following information will be updated as time permits and as I get more parts of the system to the desired state and more software gets installed.
-Some items I haven't used, some I have no way to test for lack of hardware and some are minor irritations that will event
+Some items I haven't used, some I have no way to test for lack of hardware and some are minor irritations that will eventually get fixed.

 Many thanks are due to all those who have shared their laptop installation experiences on the web and on mailing lists.